ietf-wg-asdf/SDF/sdf.md

     "description": "Cables must be at least 5 cm."
   }
 ~~~
-{: #exa-sdfref title="Using an Override to Further Restrict the Set Of Data Values"}
+{: #exa-sdfref title="Using an Override to Further Restrict the Set of Data Values"}

 ## sdfThing